TrellixVulnTeam/swahilipython_SCMU/Doc/faq/general.rst

 How do I get a beta test version of Python?
 -------------------------------------------

-Alpha and beta releases are available from https://www.python.org/downloads/.
+Alpha and beta releases are available kutoka https://www.python.org/downloads/.
 All releases are announced on the comp.lang.python and comp.lang.python.announce newsgroups and on the Python home page at https://www.python.org/; an RSS feed of news is available.